-The Mind’s Eye Society is a global organization that lives and breathes on the local level, so we’ll start locally.
+The Modern Enigma Society is a global organization that lives and breathes on the local level, so we’ll start locally.
 The key organization units are as follows:

 A venue is a local game that operates either as part of a domain.
 The domain setups a venue for each venue they want to participate in.
 Each venue has a venue storyteller chosen by the players that play in that specific venue.
 The venue storytellers report up to the domain storyteller.

-The most common organizational unit in the Mind’s Eye Society, domains represent groups of players and games in a smaller geographic area.
-All Mind’s Eye Society members who reside within the geographic boundaries of a domain are members of that domain.
+The most common organizational unit in the Modern Enigma Society, domains represent groups of players and games in a smaller geographic area.
+All Modern Enigma Society members who reside within the geographic boundaries of a domain are members of that domain.
 Each domain also has a coordinator and storyteller.
 These officers report up to the regional coordinator and storyteller.

 The 50 states of the US and Washington DC are divided into eight geographic regions that consist of all the domains and solitary chapters in these areas.
 The domain coordinators and storytellers in a region elect a regional coordinator and regional storyteller.
 Regional officers report to the national coordinator and storyteller.